ascend-io/ascend-github-action-setup/README.md

 ```

 Once that is completed, your Ascend dataflow will be downloaded locally.
-You can now create a new remote repo on github/bitbucket and create an action for github.
+You can now create a new remote repo on github and create an action for github.
 ```
 $ git remote rm origin
 $ git remote add origin YOUR_NEW_REPO